Composer-Team/Beethoven-Software/README.md

-# Composer-Software
+# Beethoven-Software

-This repository contains the necessary software to interact with a Composer design over the AWS F1 FPGA Framework.
+This repository contains the necessary software to interact with a Beethoven design over the AWS F1 FPGA Framework.

 ### Dependencies
 To my understanding, this should be pretty cross-platform and work with most UNIX systems.